Part-time, in class and online Evaluation for Social Change and Transformational Learning Certificate

 Assessment and graduation

 Your coursework will be assessed on a Pass/Fail basis at the end of each course.
 A 'Pass' indicates that you have satisfactorily completed all course requirements and demonstrated a high level of understanding and relevant competencies.
-To receive the Evaluation for Social Change and Transformational Learning Certificate, you will need to successfully complete all courses within a two-year period.
+To receive the Evaluation for Social Change and Transformational Learning Certificate, you will need to successfully complete all courses within a three-year period.